yoursunny/NDNts/packages/keychain-cli/README.md

 * `--possession-issuer` specifies filename of issuer certificate to fulfill possession challenge.
   The default is the CA certificate in the CA profile.

+`ndnts-keychain ndncert03-probe` command runs the probe procedure against a CA.

+* `--profile` specifies filename of CA profile.
+  This may be either the CA profile Data packet in binary format or *client.conf* format compatible with NDNCERT C++ implementation.
+* Probe parameters shall be supplied as a JSON object passed to standard input.

 `ndnts-keychain ndncert03-client` command requests a certificate.

 * `--profile` specifies filename of CA profile.